Changing academic culture: one email at a time...

 - Consider using LinkedIn's recommendation feature to support other academics in your network.
 I am sure they will be pleasantly surprised.
 For more details see: Using LinkedIn recommendations to support others.

 - Next time you receive a mass email informing you of someone who graduated or received a particular honour, don't just write another "congrats from me too" or "great job" to the whole mailing list.
 This clogs up everyone's mailboxes and mainly publicises you, showing off to all your colleagues how considerate you are.
+Even worse, it might just publicise your achievements if you are someone who has one of these signatures that makes up 90% of their emails (See: How to promote your research achievements without being obnoxious?).
 Instead take 5 minutes to write the celebrant a personal email that's just for them.

 - Reading a particularly well-crafted email about a difficult topic?
 Send the writer a quick note saying you noticed how much work went into it and how much you like the result.
 This is very important for junior academics who might agonise about whether they struck the right tone.
 However, it is equally important for senior managers (e.g. Heads of Departments or Deans).
 Being in a senior position can be quite alienating and lonely.